NichtsHsu/greet/README.md

 Usage: example [OPTIONS] --name <NAME>

 Options:
-  -n, --name <NAME>    name of the person to greet [REQUIRED]
+  -n, --name <NAME>    Name of the person to greet [REQUIRED]
-      --age <AGE>      age of the person to greet [default: 18] -g                   have greeted before
+      --age <AGE>      Age of the person to greet [default: 18] -g                   Have greeted before
-  -t                   how many times you want to greet -p, --place <PLACE>  where to greet
+  -t                   How many times you want to greet -p, --place <PLACE>  Where to greet
   -h, --help           Print help
   -V, --version        Print version
 ```